 Types of Insurance Needed For Hard Money Loans

 Hard money loans are a specific type of asset-based loan financing where a borrower receives funds secured by real property.
-Hard money loans issued by private investors or companies are the type of loans DFW Hard Money specialize in.
+Hard money loans issued by private investors or companies are the type of loans DFW Hard Money specializes in.

 On the whole, hard money loans for real estate investments have few requirements and are completed with a relatively simple 5 step process.
 However, to protect their investment, hard money lenders require borrowers to insure the non-owner-occupied property for the loan’s life since these loans are primarily asset-based.